Explicit Serre duality on complex spaces: Preliminaries

-and these sets are in fact independent of the choice of resolution \eqref{eq:resolOJ} and of the embedding $V\hookrightarrow D$, i.e., they are invariants of the sheaf $\hol_V=\hol_D/\J$, and they somehow measure the singularities of $V$.
-Since $V$ has pure dimension it follows from Corollary~20.14 in \cite{Eis} that
+By the uniqueness of minimal free resolutions, these sets are in fact independent of the choice of resolution \eqref{eq:resolOJ} of $\hol_V=\hol_D/\J_V$, i.e., they are invariants of that sheaf, and they somehow measure the singularities of $V$.
+Since $V$ has pure dimension it follows from \cite[Corollary~20.14]{Eis} that